 This was the year that I injured my leg and had cellulitis which meant that I could not really do a lot for some months, but in November I was fit enough to work on the plot once more and Emma and Andy (Daughter & my New Son-In-Law) came and helped me catch up and to get some additional infrastructure in place on plot 1 in the form of the first two narrow beds on the boundary with Plot 1A.

-- Re felt the roof of the shed - TBD next dry day on the plot
+- Re Add additional supporting timbers to the roof of the shed - TBD

 - Tidy Up the Allotment - Ongoing